SAN ANTONIO — San Antonio's Fiesta is here, and we've got everything you need to know to make your 2023 Fiesta plans.

 - 2020 due to COVID-19

-Years vary with the amount of events available filled with free, family-friendly and even pet-friendly festivities.
-This year fiesta brings over 100 events.
-Past years range between 105 to 120 events.
+Years vary with the number of events available filled with free, family-friendly and even pet-friendly festivities.
+This year, Fiesta brings over 100 events.

 Fiesta is all about style.
 If you're looking for a runway show look no further than some fiesta coronation gowns.
 These show-stopping gowns will be worn by girls complete with crowns and intricate trains during the Battle of Flowers and Fiesta Flambeau Parade.

-Creation of the gowns take several months from August to February adding up to around 150,000 hours of work.
-Last year, the gowns were displayed at the Witte Museum after the parades were canceled due to COVID-19 but are returning this year.
+Creation of the gowns take several months from August to February adding up to around 150,000 hours of work. in 2021, the gowns were displayed at the Witte Museum after the parades were canceled due to COVID-19.